-Because of these significant changes, we have remodelled our curriculum offer in Year 9 to enable pupils to gain the best set of qualifications.
-Our new curriculum pathway ensures all pupils have the most valuable set of qualifications to access the highest level of post-16 education and training possible in a competitive future economy.
-When devising our new curriculum model, we had worked closely with staff, parents and pupils.
-We also consulted fully with our governing body.
+Our curriculum pathway ensures all pupils have the most valuable set of qualifications to access the highest level of post-16 education and training possible in a competitive future economy.

-All pupils who leave school will now be judged on their success under the following changing GCSE measures as they progress on to sixth form education, college, apprenticeship or training:
+All pupils who leave school are now judged on their success under the following GCSE measures as they progress on to sixth form education, college, apprenticeship or training:

 - Progress 8 – progress in their best 8 GCSEs (must include 5 from English/maths/science/history or geography/modern foreign languages)

 - Attainment 8 – best 8 GCSE pass grades (as above)

 - The EBacc – 5 GCSE pass grades (English, maths, science or computer science, history or geography and modern foreign language)